duncanhunter/Enterprise-Angular-Applications-With-NgRx-and-Nx-Book/9-route-guards-and-products-lib.md

       })
     );
   }
 /// abbreviated
 ```

 {% endcode %}

-## 7. Cache the user in local storage to save logging in for the rest or the workshop.
+## 7. Cache the user in local storage to save logging in for the rest or the workshop

 * Load BehaviorSubject on Service creation with a user from local storage if one exists.